sethery01/goApi/README.md

-This is my repo for messing around with gin and learning some GO!
+This is my repo for messing around and learning some GO!